On this page

 Query usage attributed to the end-user who initiated this session.
 Use this to drive per-user billing in your platform.

 When the user confirms, run the production build and deploy.
 The deployment is immutable.
-Destroy the sandbox after deploy - you no longer need it.
+Destroy the sandbox after deploy if you no longer need it.

 What you learned

-• files.writeMany pushes multiple files atomically in a single request - faster than individual writes and avoids partial state.
+• files.writeMany pushes multiple files atomically in a single request.
+This is faster than individual writes and avoids partial state.

 • processes.start keeps the dev server alive across multiple exec calls.
 The sandbox does not have to restart between iterations.

-• sbx.previewToken(expires_in) returns an iframe-safe URL with no msk_* key - safe to embed directly in your frontend.
+• sbx.previewToken(expires_in) returns an iframe-safe URL with no msk_* key, so it is safe to embed directly in your frontend.

 • sbx.files.watch() is an SSE stream of file changes you can relay to your UI for live file-tree updates.